-The Government has issued instructions about the January start of term, about how return to education will work and the steps that schools must take to ensure the safety of pupils, staff and families.
+The Government has issued instructions about the Return to school on the 8th March, about how return to education will work and the steps that schools must take to ensure the safety of pupils, staff and families.
 The school has completed a risk assessment and considered all actions that we need to take so that we are following these guidelines.
 A summary of this risk assessment is on the website.
 A full copy can be requested, a charge will be made for photocopying.

 These actions apply until government restrictions are lifted or amended.

 3. KS2 family groups will start school at 8.45am and EY/KS1 family group at 8.55am.
+Younger siblings can be dropped off at the same time as their older siblings.
 All children should be dropped off at the school gate.
 Parents are requested to not enter the playground.